sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/polyline-items.md

 This will create a new Road item `road2` whose forward node is the backward node of `road1` and whose backward node is at (30, 0, 10).

-In both cases, if there is already an item attached in the direction you wish to extend, a `InvalidOperationException` is thrown.
+In both cases, if there is already an item attached in the direction you wish to extend, an `InvalidOperationException` is thrown.

 By default, the properties of item the method is called on are copied to the new item.
 If you would like it to have its default properties instead, set the optional parameter `cloneSettings` to `false`.